yp717/personal-site-v2/README.md

 You can see it live here:
 [yannispanagis.com](https://www.yannispanagis.com)

 This website was developed from the default boilerplate gatsby starter project, together with the main Gatsby configuration files.
-It has been built out and developed using JavaScript, ReactJS, GraphQL, and, of course, my favourite react framework GatsbyJS.
+It has been built out and developed using JavaScript, ReactJS, GraphQL, and, of course, my favorite react framework GatsbyJS.

 <h2 align="left">
   ⚠️Forking this Repo ️⚠️